The magnetic phase diagram of underdoped YBa2Cu3Oy inferred from torque magnetization and thermal conductivity: Introduction

-Using resonant x-ray scattering (RXS) on underdoped (UD) YBa$_2$Cu$_3$O$_y$ (YBCO), Ghiringhelli \etal~\cite{Keimer2012} recently uncovered fluctuations into a CDW state.
-The RXS signal onsets near 180 K and peaks at $T_c$ before falling.
-Chang \etal~\cite{Chang2012} and Blanco-Canosa \etal~cite{Blanco} showed that the fluctuation intensity is enhanced in $H$.
+The existence of static charge order in underdoped YBa$_2$Cu$_3$O$_y$ (YBCO) in an intense magnetic field was reported by Wu \emph{et al.} using nuclear magnetic resonance (NMR)~\cite{Julien}.
+Subsequently, Ghiringhelli \emph{et al.} ~\cite{Keimer2012} uncovered temperature-dependent charge density wave (CDW) correlations in zero magnetic field by resonant x-ray scattering (RXS).
+The RXS signal onsets near 180 K and peaks at the superconducting critical temperature $T_c$ before falling.
+Several groups~\cite{Chang2012,Blanco,Blackburn} recently showed that the RXS intensity is enhanced in finite field $H$.
 At low temperature $T$, several experiments have uncovered field-induced transitions.
-These include a transition at 18 T from measurements of the sound velocity~\cite{LeBoeuf}, and the onset of line splitting in the NMR spectra starting at $H_{ch}$ = 10-15 T (depending on the hole density $p$)~\cite{TaoWu2013}.
-These transition fields are 5-13 T lower than (and distinct from) the sharp feature reported~\cite{Taillefer} in $\kappa_{xx}$ which occurs at a field $H_K\simeq$ 22 T, which is very close to the vortex-solid melting field $H_m(T)$ extrapolated to $T$ = 0.
-In the ``small-$H_{c2}$'' scenario advocated in Ref. ~\cite{Taillefer}, $H_K$ is identified with the low-$T$ end of a BCS (Bardeen Cooper Schrieffer) mean-field $H_{c2,MF}$ curve.
+These include a transition at 18 T from ultrasonic measurements~\cite{LeBoeuf}, features in the high-field thermal conductivity~\cite{Grissonnanche}, and the onset of line splitting in the NMR spectra starting at the charge-ordering field $H_{ch}$ = 10-15 T and saturating at around 18 - 20 T (depending on the hole density $p$)~\cite{TaoWu2013}.
+Recent X-ray diffraction experiments~\cite{Gerber,Chang16,Tacon} show that the transition to a three-dimensional (3D) CDW with long-range order (LRO) onsets near $H$ = 15 T.

-However, experiments on the diamagnetic magnetization $M_d$~\cite{Wang2005,Li2010}, the Nernst effect~\cite{Wang2006} in UD cuprates, e.g. La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) and the heat capacity of ortho-II YBCO~\cite{Riggs} yield much higher estimates of $H_{c2}$.
-In hole-doped cuprates, for $T$ near $T_c$, the curves of $M_d$ vs. $H$ do not display the mean-field pattern~\cite{Li2005,Li2010,Kivelson}.
-Moreover, Josephson plasma mode experiments on UD YBCO~\cite{Bernhard2011} show that pairing onsets at nearly the same $T$ (160-180 K) as the RXS signal~\cite{Keimer2012}.
-This suggests an intimate relation between superconductivity and the CDW state.

-The question whether Cooper pairing exists above $H_K$ is crucial for understanding the CDW state.
-If strong diamagnetism exists high above $H_K$, the instability in the CDW state involves Cooper pairing.
-This would preclude pairing in the particle-hole channel as occurs in conventional CDW states (e.g. in NbSe$_2$).